-When winter comes rolling in, you definitely don’t want to be without heat.
-Although your heater may have worked just fine last winter, this isn’t a firm guarantee that it will perform the same going forward.
+When winter comes rolling in, you don’t want to be without heat.
+Although your heater may have worked fine last winter, this isn’t a firm guarantee that it will perform the same going forward.
 The following are five important steps to take before the temperature drops and local HVAC companies are inundated with urgent, last-minute service requests.

 1. Test Your Thermostat

-Small and seemingly insignificant, your thermostat is the brain of your heating system.
+Small and insignificant, your thermostat is the brain of your heating system.
 If it isn’t working, nothing else will.
 Turn your thermostat on to a comfortable temperature and check to see if your heater comes purring to life.
 If you’ve recently had a new thermostat installed or if you’ve recently moved into pre-existing construction, make sure that this component isn’t near any direct heat sources.
 If the thermostat gets bathed in sunlight in the mid-portion of the day, or if it’s positioned right near an oven or any other heated appliance, it won’t register the indoor temperature correctly, and you may have to wait awhile before your heater starts warming things up.

 2. Check and Change the Air Filter